 Van Leeuwen points to its strong and growing partnerships with luxury, river and small ship cruise partners like Crystal Cruises, AMAWaterways, Paul Gauguin, and Alaskan Dream Cruises, as well as new entrants to the market like Scenic Tours & CroisiEurope.
 These companies continue to invest in the independent travel consultant channel.
 NACTA’s exclusive and newest partnership with ITeXplorer will allow its members to build tailor-made multi-destination FIT packages for their clients in minutes.
 “We are continuing to look for new partnerships that will increase client satisfaction, travel consultant productivity, sales and commissions,” she says.

-More agents also are specializing so they can customize cruise and other travel for clients, van Leeuwen said.
+More advisors also are specializing so they can customize cruise and other travel for clients, van Leeuwen said.

 NACTA cites ASTA’s 2013 survey on the NACTA membership which shows a 16% shift in their business away from cruise sales since 2010, where 60% of the members overall business was cruise based, to 2013, which reported at 49% of their overall business.